Beatles Pillow Fight, Paris

 This is a strong belief from a photographer known for producing such a highly regarded and beautifully composed body of work shooting intimate photos of the most recognized personalities of the 20th century.
 During this particular time in 1964, The Beatles were still fresh, new, and working well together creating the perfect chance for Benson to capture them at their height.
 Benson’s timing was impeccably placed to capture Paul McCartney’s swing after Benson’s subtle suggestion led the way for an intimate and playful portrayal of the legendary band.
 Benson recalls processing the negatives in the bathroom of the George V and putting the negatives in his suitcase, never realizing their historic and cultural importance.

-Art Inquiry: The Beatles (Pillow Fight) - Paris 1964, Harry Benson
+Art Inquiry: Beatles Pillow Fight, Paris, Harry Benson

 1964, Printed Later